Burnham (band)

-"Catch Me If You Can" is the first single from their forthcoming debut album with collaborations from OneRepublic's Ryan Tedder, Noel Z, J SKINS, Nicholas "RAS" Furlong, Norwegian production team Espionage, Rihanna producer Brian Kennedy and Good Charlotte’s Benji Madden.
+"Catch Me If You Can" is the first single from their forthcoming debut album with collaborations from OneRepublic's Ryan Tedder, Noel Z, J SKINS, Nicholas "RAS" Furlong, Norwegian production team Espionage, Rihanna producer Brian Kennedy and Boys Like Girls’s Martin Johnson.
 The single produced by Ryan Tedder is accompanied by a music video.

 Their second single "Don't Be Shy" was released with their EP "Almost Famous" on October 19, 2010.
 The iTunes only EP also includes previous single "Catch Me If You Can", new song "Automatic" and the music video for "Catch Me If You Can".